CurlyBytes/codeigniter-iii-ultimate/docs/notes.md

 php composer.phar self-update

 --
+ show                   Shows information about packages. status                 Shows a list of locally modified packages, for packages installed from source. suggests               Shows package suggestions. test                   Launches the preconfigured PHPUnit update-package         Runs the update-package script as defined in composer.json. upgrade                Upgrades your dependencies to the latest version according to composer.json, and updates the composer.lock file. validate               Validates a composer.json and composer.lock. why                    Shows which packages cause the given package to be installed. why-not                Shows which packages prevent the given package from being installed. run-script             Runs the scripts defined in composer.json. search                 Searches for packages. self-update            Updates composer.phar to the latest version. selfupdate             Updates composer.phar to the latest version.
+    about                  Shows the short information about Composer. archive                Creates an archive of this composer package.

 search position it job works
 -- if else statement in CI ( azure yaml or travis CI)
 ---